quran-center/quran-meta/README.md

 * `hafsData_v2-0.json` - [Data coming with UthmanicHafs font from KFQC](https://download.qurancomplex.gov.sa/resources_dev/UthmanicHafs_v2-0.zip)
 * `hafs_smart_v8.json` - [Data coming with Smart device UthmanicHafs font from KFQC](https://download.qurancomplex.gov.sa/resources_dev/UthmanicHafs_v2-0.zip)

+There are some differences with KFQC data in page numbering, due to variations between different mushafs.
+We plan to address these differences in future updates by supporting multiple page numbering systems of different mushafs (15 line, 16 line and etc).

 Any suggestion to further improve this are welcome.

 ### Distributions and Downloads